eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Bytecode canonical

 It is used for communication between different data formats.
-A form of business application integration, it aims to reduce costs and standardize the agreed definitions of data associated with the integration of business systems
+A form of business application integration, it aims to reduce costs and standardize the agreed definitions of data associated with the integration of business systems.

 * * *